jfcere/ionic-decryption-issue/README.md

 byte[] finalBytes = cipher.doFinal();
 ```

-## Why this is wrong
+## Why This Is Wrong

-AES/CBC/PKCS5Padding **requires the full ciphertext stream** so padding and block chaining can be validated properly.
-Feeding fragmented ciphertext into `cipher.update()` breaks block alignment, causing padding to become invalid → resulting in `IllegalBlockSizeException` during decryption.
+AES/CBC/PKCS5Padding requires the full ciphertext stream so that padding and chaining can be validated properly.
+Fragmented ciphertext breaks alignment, invalidates padding, and results in `IllegalBlockSizeException`.

 # 💡 Proposed Solution

-Replace the manual chunked loop with a `CipherInputStream`, which fully supports CBC, PKCS padding, and arbitrary ciphertext lengths without alignment issues.
+Replace the manual chunked loop with a `CipherInputStream`, which supports CBC, PKCS padding, and arbitrary ciphertext lengths without alignment issues.

 ## Correct CBC-Safe Implementation